Village of Peace community gathering, vibrant traditional dress, Dimona, Israel

 1966

-Ben Ammi Ben Israel (HaMashiahk) receives a divine calling in Chicago — a command to lead a people long displaced back to the Holy Land, back to natural law, and back to the fullness of their identity.
+In February, Nasik HaShalom Ben Ammi Ben Israel (HaMashiahk) receives a prophetic vision on the south side of Chicago, a Divine Calling to lead a people long displaced back to the Holy Land, back to Natural Law, back to the fullness of their identity.

 1967